pdqnguyen/metallyrics/README.md

 The analyses below provide insights on the history of heavy metal albums, and linguistic properties of metal lyrics.

+For just the discussion, see the corresponding
+[blog posts](https://pdqnguyen.github.io/projects/heavy-metal-analysis.html) I wrote up on each topic.

 > [Exploration of artists and album reviews](https://github.com/pdqnguyen/metallyrics/blob/master/reviews/reviews1.ipynb)
 >